 When to Use Rabbit

 What does rabbit mean?
 The word rabbit is a noun.
-A rabbit is a type of rodent.
+A rabbit is a type of mammal.
 They are small, furry animals with large ears and powerful back legs that can be seen hopping around in meadows in the springtime.

 A rabbit is different from a hare.
 While they appear similar, and belong to the same biological family, they are different species.